Bawarchi: Plot

+The family squabbles are based on their own selfishness, and none of them wants to take on the responsibility of looking for new servants.
+Into this unhappy household steps Raghunandan a.k.a.
+Raghu (Rajesh Khanna), who just appears on the doorstep one day, volunteering to be their new cook.
+Raghu seems to be the answer to everyone's prayers as he insists in a low salary, cooks amazing food and also has talents as a philosopher, singer, composer and dance instructor to name but a few.
+Raghu seems to be a gift from the deities as his unfailing happiness and good cheer start to have an impact on the family, as does his willingness to tackle even the most demeaning of tasks.
+However, Raghu does seem to have an unhealthy interest in the large box chained under Daduji's bed.
+This large box happens to contain the family jewelleries and added in to reports of a thief in the area makes Raghu's arrival a little suspicious.
+However, Raghu's unique ability to cook and his constant stream of knowledge about anything and everything soon make him indispensable to the family.
-Krishna is the recluse daughter of Daduji's dead son and daughter-in-law.
-On learning this, Raghu tutors her and brings her talents to the fore.
-He also helps in clearing up the misunderstandings and calling truces between the family members.
-Daduji cannot help but think that Raghu is actually a saviour sent by god.
-Meanwhile, nobody notices that Raghu is suspiciously eyeing the jewel box the whole time.

-Meanwhile, Raghu learns that Krishna loves a boy named Arun, but the Sharmas are strictly against the union of Krishna with him.
-The boy also loves Krishna, but is helpless before Krishna's relatives as well.
-Amongst all the tangle, Raghu suddenly disappears.
-The Sharmas are also aghast to know that the box is missing as well.

-It does not take the Sharmas long to put two and two together.
-At the same time, Arun shows up.
-The people are already angered at the turn of events and the boy's arrival, but they receive a shock when he shows them the jewelry box.
-He explains that he saw Raghu in a suspicious condition with the box.
-When he asked Raghu about the box, Raghu tried to run away.
-He tried to stop Raghu, even beat him up (the boy is a wrestler), but Raghu somehow managed to escape.
+At the same time, Raghu also tutors Krishna and brings her talents to the fore.
+He even helps in clearing up the misunderstandings and calling truces between the family members.
+Daduji cannot help but think that Raghu is actually a saviour sent by the deity.
+Meanwhile, Raghu is well-aware that Krishna is in love with Arun, but the Sharmas are strictly against the union of Krishna with him.
+Arun also loves Krishna, but is helpless before Krishna's relatives as well.
+Amongst all the tangle, Raghu suddenly disappears from the house, while the Sharmas are also aghast to know that the jewellery box is missing as well.
+It does not take Daduji, Vishwanath and the Sharmas long to put two and two together.
+At the same time, Arun shows up and the people are already angered at the turn of events and the boy's arrival, but they receive a shock when he shows them the jewellery box.
+He explains that he saw Raghu in a suspicious condition with the box, and when he asked Raghu about the box, Raghu tried to run away, while he tried to stop Raghu, even beat him up (Arun is a wrestler), but Raghu threw down the jewellery box and managed to escape.